jprusik/desk-status/README.md

   - (Optional) "Localisation Options"
   - set your device's timezone (if not set previously) with `timedatectl` (e.g. `sudo timedatectl set-timezone America/New_York`)
   - (Optional) "Change User Password"
-    **Important!** Because we're using a Raspberry Pi, the default user is `pi` with a password of `raspberry` - it is strongly advised to change the password, at minimum.
+    **Important!** Because we're using Raspberry Pi OS, the default user is `pi` with a password of `raspberry` - it is strongly advised to change the password, at minimum.
 - Install dependencies:

   ```shell